-Invest new life into old tools with shopmade handles
+Invest new life into old socket chisels with shopmade handles.

 Synopsis: There are premium chisels out there at flea markets, estate sales, and auctions–provided you know how to make your own handles.
 Bob Smalser demonstrates how to make a simple shopmade handle that will turn a used tool into a valuable addition to your workbench.
 Step-by-step instructions show how to use a lathe to shape the handle and the tenon, sand and finish the handle, and fit it and set it into the tool.